MarcGueury/oci-genai-agent-llama-lab/0-intro/intro.md

 # Introduction

 ## About This Workshop
-In this workshop, we will use Meta Llama with Oracle Generative AI Agent.
+In this workshop, we will use Meta Llama with Oracle OCI Generative AI Agent.

+OCI Generative AI Agents combines the power of large language models (LLMs) and retrieval-augmented generation (RAG) with your enterprise data, letting users query diverse enterprise knowledge bases.
+The service provides up-to-date information through a natural language interface and the ability to act directly on it.
+The comes with the tools that agents need to address common enterprise requirements:
+- **Natural language SQL generation**: This natural language to SQL (NL2SQL) tool lets users interact with structured enterprise data by enabling data retrieval and analysis using natural language queries.
+Now nterprise users can get answers to their data-related questions.
+- **Retrieval-augmented generation (RAG)**: Our RAG tool lets agents dynamically pull data from unstructured sources, improving response accuracy and contextual depth.
+By integrating RAG within an agent, your experts can provide users with easy access to relevant, high-quality information in real time.
+- **Custom Tools**

 The sample will show to:
 - OCI Generative AI Agent
 - Meta Llama used in several parts of the chat conversation.